bartificer/programming-by-stealth/docs/authorguide.md

 ### Static Assets (Mostly Images)

 GitHub Pages/Jekyll refers to files that do not get translated during site generation as *static assets*.
 The standard location for static assets is `docs/assets`.
-To avoid clutter, sub-folders are added for assets associated with each instalment, e.g. `docs/assets/pbs1/*`.
-If an instalment only has a small number of static assets, it is OK to store the assets directly within `docs/assets` provided the file name is prefixed with the appropriate series prefix, instalment number, and a dash, e.g. `docs/assets/pbs1-SomeScreenshot.png`.
+To avoid clutter, sub-folders are added for assets associated with each Instalment and Tidbit, e.g. `docs/assets/pbs1/*`.
+If an Instalment or Tidbit only has a small number of static assets, it is OK to store the assets directly within `docs/assets` provided the file name is prefixed with the appropriate slug (`pbs` or `tidbit`), sequence number, and a dash, e.g. `docs/assets/pbs1-SomeScreenshot.png`.

 ### Instalment Zips

-Some instalments have associated files as examples and those same files are provided by the readers in ZIP format.
+Some Instalments and Tidbits have associated files as examples and those same files are provided to the readers in a single ZIP formatted archive for easy downloading.

-The original files that will be included in an instalment's ZIP file are stored in an appropriately named subfolder of the `instalmentResources` folder, e.g. `instalmentResources/pbs85`.
+The original files that will be included in an Instalment or Tidbit's ZIP file are stored in an appropriately named subfolder of the `instalmentResources` folder, e.g. `instalmentResources/pbs85`.

-As of January 2025 the storage location for the instalment ZIP files is in flux:
+As of January 2025 the storage location for the Instalment & Tidbit ZIP files is in flux:

-* The ZIP files for older instalments that have not yet been moved are stored in `instalmentZips` folder with appropriate filenames, e.g. `instalmentZips/pbs85.zip`.
+* The ZIP files for older Instalments and Tidbits that have not yet been moved are stored in `instalmentZips` folder with appropriate filenames, e.g. `instalmentZips/pbs85.zip`.
-* The ZIP files for new instalments are stored in the `docs/assets`  folder with appropriate file names, e.g. `docs/assets/pbs175.zip`.
+* The ZIP files for new Instalments and Tidbits are stored in the `docs/assets`  folder with appropriate file names, e.g. `docs/assets/pbs175.zip`.

 **WIP Mermaid diagram of all this** - https://www.mermaidchart.com/app/projects/47ab2aec-0ec6-41c1-81ea-379b040e478f/diagrams/2b116a0a-cd95-4227-8f21-9c21e4f5ddfb/version/v0.1/edit

 ## Authoring Content

 The vast majority of content on this site is in PBS Instalments, followed in a distant second by PBS Tidbits.
-For completeness this section describes each of the four content types, but most authors can ignore all but the first subsection which describes authoring instalments & Tidbits.
+For completeness this section describes each of the four content types, but most authors can ignore all but the first subsection which describes authoring Instalments & Tidbits.

 The Markdown files for each content type consist of metadata in the form of YAML front matter followed by content.
 The front matter is wrapped with lines containing just three dashes, and consists of the YAML representation of a single dictionary of key-value pairs.
 Because this is metadata, the order of the pairs is irrelevant.
 What matters is that the needed keys are present, that they have valid values.
 For keys with arrays as values, the order of items within the arrays is also irrelevant.

-_**Note:** for a refresher on YAML syntax, see PBS instalments [168](./pbs168) & [169](./pbs169)._
+_**Note:** for a refresher on YAML syntax, see PBS Instalments [168](./pbs168) & [169](./pbs169)._

 ### Authoring Instalments & Tidbits

-**Reminder:** PBS instalments are in `docs/_pbs/pbsN.md` where `N` is the instalment's number, and Tidbits are in `docs/_tidbits/tidbitN.md` where `N` is the Tidbit's number.
+**Reminder:** PBS Instalments are in `docs/_pbs/pbsN.md` where `N` is the Instalment's number, and Tidbits are in `docs/_tidbits/tidbitN.md` where `N` is the Tidbit's number.

 Each Markdown file must have the following big-picture structure: